zpz/zpz.github.io/_posts/2017-02-12-embedding-python-in-cpp-3.md

 after `mappad`, in Python --- <class 'dict'>: {'first': 2.1, 'second': 3.2, 'third': 4.3, 'total': 6.6}
 after `mapadd`, in C++: {first:1.1, second:2.2, third:3.3}
 ```

+Observations:

+1. The passing is by value.
+While the Python function modifies the object that is passed in, the original object in C++ remains unchanged.
+2. The input argument on the Python side is "native" types like `list` and `dict`.
+This nativeness is only possible with value copying.

 # "Opaque" object binding